 Most factories today are producing porcelain tile products due to consumer demand.

 * Note that there is a distinction of ceramic wall tile.
-This this type of clay tile is made of talc.
+This type of clay tile is made of talc.
 Talc is a lightweight mineral and when used in ceramic tile it is only suitable for wall tile applications.